kh-waldemar/tg-bot-service/README.md

    `env_file` in `docker-compose.yml`).
 5. Set `X_API_TOKEN` in `.env` and include this token in the `x-api-key` header when calling the sender API.
 6. You can pre-create a session by running `python init_session.py` once outside of Docker.
-The script reads credentials from `.env` and stores the session file inside `sessions/`.
-When executed locally the script automatically rewrites the `/sessions/<name>` path from the environment to the local `sessions/` directory so the file is visible to the containers.
+The script reads credentials from `.env` and always stores the session file inside `sessions/` in the repository so it will be mounted into the containers.
+Any absolute `/sessions/<name>` path from the environment is rewritten automatically to this local directory.
 7. Start the services with `docker-compose up`.
 If the session file is missing the receiver will prompt for the login code and create it automatically on the first run.